org-arl/unet-blog/_posts/2019-09-26-whats-new-in-UnetStack3.md

 tags: [unetstack]
 ---

 Since the first public release of UnetStack in 2013, we have been steadily adding features and improving ease of use.
-UnetStack3 is a major milestone in the evolution of UnetStack, debuting a software-defined modem that can run on your laptop or on an embedded computer, and adding new features such as web-based development tools, easy-to-use application programming interfaces (APIs), support for languages such as Python, Javascript, C and Julia, higher performance networking protocols, and many under-the-hood architectural enhancements.
+UnetStack3 is a major milestone in the evolution of UnetStack, debuting a software-defined modem that can run on your laptop or on an embedded computer, and adding new features such as web-based development tools, easy-to-use application programming interfaces (APIs), JANUS support, support for languages such as Python, Javascript, C and Julia, higher performance networking protocols, and many under-the-hood architectural enhancements.
 Alongside UnetStack3, we also released the Unet handbook -- a resource to help you master underwater networking and harness the full power of UnetStack3.

 ![UnetStack](https://unetstack.net/img/UnetStack3.png){:class="img-responsive" width="1024"}